 - No grade in military performance lower than B in second and first class years.

 - No grade in conduct lower than B in second and first class years

 - Completion of the medical school required courses before the start of 1/C year

 - Competitive score on the Medical College Admission Test (MCAT) by mid-summer prior to 1/C year

 The Medical College Admission Test (MCAT) is a standardized examination that is used as part of the admission process by essentially every U. S. medical school.
-It contains four sections: Physical Sciences (PS), Biological Sciences (BS), Verbal Reasoning (VR), and a Writing Sample (WS).
+It contains four sections: Biological and Biochemical Foundations of Living Systems; Chemical and Physical Foundations of Biological Systems; Psychological, Social, and Biological Foundations of Behavior; and Critical Analysis and Reasoning Skills.
 The MCAT is offered numerous times beginning in late January through early September.
 For the class entering U.S. medical schools in 2009, the average score on the MCAT (PS, VR, and BS sections combined) was 30.8 (of 45 max).
 The average MCAT score among midshipmen awarded a Medical Corps billet during the period 1999 – 2009 was 29.8.

 To be considered for a Med Corps billet, the PPAC must have your best MCAT score by early in August prior to your first-class year.
 Midshipmen should plan on taking the MCAT by spring of 2/C year.
 This will allow enough time to schedule and prepare for a retake in the event one is needed, and receive the new scores in time for PPAC consideration.
 MCAT scores are typically released 30 to 35 days after the test is taken.
 Also, gearing up for a retake may require significant preparation time especially if one is counting on the score improving significantly.